Understanding

 took for achieving their goal.
 Post weekly.

 Provide a free meal.
-Bring in breakfast or lunch for everyone
+Bring in breakfast or lunch for everyone, have

 Make sure your employee has everything they need to do their jobs